Frequently Asked Questions About the Homeowner's Tax Credit Program | Wisconsin Historical Society

 What is a tax credit?

 The historic homeowners' tax credit is a dollar-for-dollar reduction in what you owe in Wisconsin income taxes.
 The amount of the credit is 25 percent of your costs of carrying out eligible work.
-If your credit is larger than the amount that you owe in state income taxes, you can carry the unused balance into future tax years (up to 15 years into the future) until the credit is used up.
+If your credit is larger than the amount that you owe in state income taxes, you can carry the unused credit balance into future tax years (up to 15 years into the future) until the credit is used.

 How does the program work?

-• After Part 1, Society staff will review Part 2 of your application to make sure the work you are proposing will not harm the historic character of your property.
+• After Part 1 certification, State Historic Preservation Office staff will evaluate Part 2 of the application to make sure the proposed work will not harm the historic character of your property and will meet the Secretary of the Interior Standards for Rehbilitation.
+The reviewer will mail a letter with the decision.

 What kinds of work are eligible for tax credits?